mk-qi/percona-monitoring-plugins/docs/cacti/creating-graphs.rst

 copy/pasting hash values all over the place.
 There's a tool to do this.
 Run it like this::

-   $ pmp-cacti-unique-hashes definitions/gnu_linux.def > temp.def
+   $ pmp-cacti-make-hashes definitions/gnu_linux.def > temp.def

 Now examine the generated file ``temp.def`` and make sure it is okay.
 You can use ``vimdiff`` to compare it to the original definitions file.
 Ensure that you